DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-1_launching_dynamo.md

 ### Launching

-To launch Dynamo, browse to the Windows Start Menu &gt; Dynamo &gt; **Dynamo**.
+To launch Dynamo, browse to the Windows Start Menu > Dynamo > **Dynamo**.
 This will open the stand-alone version and present Dynamo's _Start Page_.
 On this page, we see the standard menus and toolbar as well as a collection of shortcuts that allow us to access file functionality or access additional resources.

 ![NEEDS UPDATE - labels Dynamo start page](images/2-1/04-DynamoStartpage.png)